Beginning with its opening days and ending with its sell to Best Buy, Speakeasy was often in the news -- in Seattle, and around the world.

 Speakeasy receives funding from Intel in order to investigate the since-abandoned WiMax technology.

-Yes, there was a time when Mozilla’s FireFox was considered an ‘upstart,’ and
+Yes, there was a time when Mozilla's FireFox was considered an 'upstart,' and that's precisely when

-Building on its success with residential Voice over IP services, Speakeasy launches a business
+Building on its success with residential Voice over IP services, Speakeasy launches a

-Speakeasy sets up its first hardware in order to test out delivering WiMax within the Seattle
+Speakeasy sets up its first hardware in order to test out delivering WiMax within the Seattle metro

 Speakeasy departs Belltown for a new location overlooking the Seattle waterfront.